ShenoyLab/STORM_Analysis/README.md

 DOI for the github repository: https://doi.org/10.5281/zenodo.11035910

-This repository relates to the research publication "Kant A. et al., Active Transcription and Epigenetic Reactions Synergistically Regulate Meso-Scale Genomic Organization, BioRxiv, 2023" (https://doi.org/10.1101/2023.04.21.537822).
+This repository relates to the research publication "Kant A. et al., Active Transcription and Epigenetic Reactions Synergistically Regulate Meso-Scale Genomic Organization, Nature Communications, 2024" (https://doi.org/10.1038/s41467-024-48698-z).
 Please cite our paper if this code is used or modified for further use.
 ------------------------------------------------------------------------------
 ## System Requirement
 # Operating system: